-&lt;sup>2Assuming that an initializer is called after object creation.[15]
+2Assuming that an initializer is called after object creation.[15]

 One can see a simple example of the utility of swaps in Figure 11.
 On the top left is the body of a Java function.
 On the bottom left is the corresponding annotated Java bytecode.
-The value corresponding to suml is assigned to $vr_0$ , and the value for sum2 is assigned to $vr_3$ .
-Although $vr_3$ is not used in the first for loop and $vr_0$ isn't used in the second, we cannot assign either to the same virtual register since they are simultaneously live or interfere.
-If we were generating code for a machine with two allocatable registers, and used only our VR annotation, then $vr_3$ would not be assigned to a physical register.
-NB. the machine code here is generated assuming the normal number of registers for the SPARC.
-However, we can improve the performance of this code by annotating the goto bytecode at PC 30 by saying that the relative priority of $vr_0$ and $vr_3$ are swapped when doing code generation.
-We annotate at this location since this is a natural loop header.
+The value corresponding to sum1 is assigned to vr_0 , and the value for sum2 is assigned to vr_3 .
+Although vr_3 is not used in the first for loop and vr_0 isn't used in the second, we cannot assign either to the same virtual register since they are simultaneously live or interfere.
+If we were generating code for a machine with two allocatable registers, and used only our VR annotation, then vr_3 would not be assigned to a physical register.
+However, we can improve the performance of this code by annotating the goto bytecode at PC 30 by saying that the relative priority of vr_1 and vr_3 are swapped when doing code generation.
 This is done by modifying the VR location table discussed in Section 4.1.

 The "swap" annotation consists of information indicating the PC where the swap is located, and which virtual registers are having their priorities swapped.
 What the code generator does with the swap annotation is dependent upon the number of registers available to be allocated.
-The "swap" annotation has the form $A \leftrightarrow B$ , where A and B are the VR's that are to have their priorities swapped.
+The "swap" annotation has the form $A \leftrightarrow B$, where A and B are the VR's that are to have their priorities swapped.
 In this annotation, we always have A < B, so that B is the VR whose priority is being increased.
 The rule is simple: if A is in a physical register and B is not, then insert spill code and modify the VR location table accordingly; otherwise do nothing - that is, neither generate any machine code nor change the VR location table.

 To devise an algorithm for determining where swaps should be inserted, we will use the intuition provided by the aggressive live range splitting algorithm of Briggs[6].
 There, live ranges are aggressively split before coloring by inserting spill code based upon the single assignment (SSA) form of the method.
 Extraneous copies are eliminated before coloring is attempted.
-We will simplify the Brigg's algorithm by simply generating the SSA form and then inserting the appropriate swap annotations to correspond to the location and values of the $\phi$ -functions of the SSA form.
+We will simplify the Brigg's algorithm by simply generating the SSA form and then inserting the appropriate swap annotations to correspond to the location and values of the φ -functions of the SSA form.